-Since 2007, we have offered more extensive mediation skills trainings specifically designed for practicing attorneys, mediators and arbitrators.
+This comprehensive course is designed to qualify new mediators for our Mediation Mentoring Program (MMP), which affords participants the opportunity to gain actual experience mediating small claims and other cases in the Contra Costa County Superior Court.
+Since 2007, we have offered extensive mediation skills training specifically designed for practicing attorneys, mediators and arbitrators.
 These comprehensive trainings, which have been approved by the California State Bar Association for 35 hours of MCLE (continuing education) credit, cover issues of confidentiality, neutrality and ethics, the mediation of disputes in special subject areas, cultural differences and the problems associated with bias.
 Issues involved in developing a successful mediation practice are also covered.
 All participants will have the opportunity to participate in roleplays.

 New!
 “Mediation Keys to Mediator Success” is a treasure trove of questions and statements that move people closer to settlement.
 Collected by mediator Dudley Braun.